VivekKumar-8287/VivekKumar-8287/README.md

 - 👋 Hi, I’m @VivekKumar-8287
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in latest tech and technology that changing life and put a impact on us.
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m currently learning new technologies, explore the development world.
-- 💞️ I’m looking to collaborate on the project of challenging Web Development
+- 💞️ I’m perfecting my craft by learning from more experienced senior, remaining humble and continuously making stories to learn all that I can about development

 <!---